mrdc82/surfs-up/README.md

 # Surf Weather App

 ## Overview
-The **Surf Weather App** is a Python-based application that gathers real-time weather data from [WeatherAPI.com](https://www.weatherapi.com/) and [Open-Meteo.com](https://open-meteo.com/) to determine the best surfing conditions in various locations around the Western Cape, South Africa.
+The **Surf Weather App** is a Python-based application that gathers real-time weather data from [Open-Meteo.com](https://open-meteo.com/) to determine the best surfing conditions in various locations around the Western Cape, South Africa.
 When optimal surf conditions are met, the app displays all locations that currently offer the best waves for surfing.

 ## Features
-- Fetches live weather data using the `weatherapi.com` API.
+- Fetches live weather data using the `open-meteo.com` API.
-- Collects marine weather data such as swell height, direction, and period from `open-meteo.com`.
+- Collects marine and weather data such as swell height, direction, and period from `open-meteo.com`.
 - Analyzes surf conditions based on key weather parameters.
 - Compares conditions at multiple surf locations in the Western Cape.
 - Displays a list of the best surf spots at the time of execution.